ChenXiao61/Img_augmentor/docs/userguide/extend.rst

 2) This new class must inherit from the ``Operation`` superclass.
 3) You must overload the ``perform_operation`` method belonging to the superclass.

-For example, to add a new operation called FoldImage, you would add this code:
+For example, to add a new operation called ``FoldImage``, you would add this code:

 .. code-block:: python